00aje00/gcp-terraform-compute-instance/README.md

 ```bash
 bash gcloud-cli-setup.sh
 ```

-# Copy and past the following commands into the terminal:
+## COPY and PASTE the following commands into the terminal:

-## To create a new project (NOTE: lowercase only)
+### To create a new project (NOTE: strings are lowercase only)

 ```bash
  PROJECT_ID=project_name${RANDOM}